josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐣_Ugly_Ducklings/09_🦢_Caution_Swans_Aggressive/🎶_L_Chaim/README.md

 - humour,
 - recognition,
 - cultural belonging,
-- attraction,
+- attraction as one possible human experience rather than a presumed explanation,
 - anger that belongs to the person rather than the classifier,
 - beauty,
 - swagger,
 - tenderness,
 - celebration,
-- being admired,
+- reciprocal vulnerability,
 - being understood,
-- making other people vulnerable without harming them,
-- discovering one's effects on other people,
+- discovering that interpersonal effects can have more than one meaning,
 - choosing how to be seen,
 - and occasionally acting a complete fucking fool because being alive permits this.